Hawkins grenade: Operational history

 Introduced in 1942, the grenade saw service with the British Army until 1955.
 The United States Army also used the grenade, as well as developing their own variant, the M7 light anti-tank mine.
 When used in an anti-tank role, a number of the grenades could be strung together in a "daisy chain" at intervals of around two feet before being placed across a road.
 It was particularly effective at damaging the tracks of tanks.
 When sufficient grenades were grouped together, they were capable of disabling a medium tank.
 The Hawkins was also used in other roles, such as breaching walls, and its small size enabled its placement into the "web" of a railway line to destroy a section of track.
 The weapon received the nickname "Johnson's Wax tin" due to its appearance to a commercially produced floor treatment product.

 In the Battle of Ortona Canadian troops used them as demolition charges to "mousehole" between buildings.
+On August 19 during the Battle of Normandy, B company of 2nd Battalion of the Monmouthshire Regiment used Hawkins grenades to directly disable one Tiger I tank, and immobilize a second one (Tiger 114) that collided with the first and was subsequently employed by Free French forces.